Example

 This file has valid paths

-The s character in the string specifies the substitution operation and the forward slashes / are delimiters.
-By running the command above, it only prints out the content with the substituted string.
-Therefore, we want to add the -i option for in-place substitution.
+The s character in the example above demonstrates the substitution operation.
+The forward slashes / are used as delimiters in the replacement command.
+When running the command above, it would only print out the content with the substituted string.
+To modify the file itself, the -i option is needed for in-place substitution.

 if [[ -e ${FILE_TO_BE_MODIFIED} ]]; then